-SARS and the taxpayer can agree to extend the five-year prescription period provided this is done before the period expires.233 b.
+SARS and the taxpayer can agree to extend the five-year prescription period provided this is done before the period expires.277 b.
 Understatement penalty (s 222 of the TA Act)

-Section 222(1) of the TA Act provides that, in the event of an understatement by a taxpayer. the taxpayer must pay, in addition to the tax payable for the relevant tax period, the understatement penalty determined under s 222(2) of the TA Act unless the understatement results from a bona fide inadvertent error.
-The term 'understatement' is defined in s 221 of the TA Act and means any prejudice to SARS or the fiscus as a result of -
+Section 222(1) of the TA Act provides that, in the event of an understatement by a taxpayer, the taxpayer must pay, in addition to the tax payable for the relevant tax period, the understatement penalty determined under s 222(2) of the TA Act unless the understatement results from a bona fide inadvertent error.
+The TA Act defines 'understatement' in s 221 of that Act as any prejudice to SARS or the fiscus as a result of -

-- a default in rendering a return;
+- failure to submit a return required under a tax Act or by the Commissioner;278

 - an omission from a return;

 - an incorrect statement in a return;

 - if no return is required, the failure to pay the correct amount of tax; or

-- an impermissible avoidance arrangement.234
+- an impermissible avoidance arrangement.279